Date: July 27, 2017 9:00-4:30 p.m.

 |12:15-1:30||Lunch & Breakout Sessions

-Over lunch, participants will join their pre-assigned discussion groups in one of the three topics.
-Each group will discuss and complete the Information Cards that will address the What, When, Why, and How of their discussion topic.
+Over lunch, participants will join their pre-assigned discussion groups in one of the four topics.
+Each group will discuss and complete the Information Sheets that will address the What, When, Why, and How of their discussion topic.

 Each group will summarize their discussion and prepare a short presentation to share with the entire group.

-The Information Cards prepared will be shared on the http://socialmediadata.org website as a reference tool for social media researchers.
-Each Information Card will feature a list of contributors.
+The Information Sheets prepared will be shared on the http://socialmediadata.org website as a reference tool for social media researchers.
+Each Information Sheet will feature a list of contributors.

 - Anatoliy Gruzd, Ryerson University